GemHunt/lighting-augmentation/README.md

 * To demonstrate using Arduino controlled LED lighting to augment deep learning models
 * To show how this is very simple, quick, and low cost unsupervised method of grouping 3D surfaces
 * To find ways to make this process better (Feel free ask questions or comments in the Issues)
+* To show off one of the simple building blocks off unsupervised anomaly detection

 With the current data set this gets 98-100% accuracy determining head vs tails on a 1000 different coins(same design) with no manual training.